PhD student in pathological speech recognition

 Previously I have completed an MSc in Speech & Language Processing at the University of Edinburgh and worked with Sharon Goldwater on unsupervised modeling of speech for low‑resource languages.
 During internships at Google I have also worked on coreference resolution and speech synthesis.

-Beyond that, I’m also interested in speech recognition in general, unsupervised learning, computer‑assisted language learning and pronunciation training, and other topics in NLP.
+Beyond that, I’m also interested in speech recognition in general, unsupervised learning, computer‑assisted language learning and pronunciation training, and other topics in NLP and machine learning.

 © Enno Hermann - Based on the vida theme (MIT License).